J. Jonah Jameson: The Gauntlet

+Heroic Age

 During the "Heroic Age" storyline, J. Jonah Jameson witnesses the reformation of the Avengers. and is later targeted by an assassin called the Extremist.

-After Spider-Man saves the whole of New York from a bomb planted by Doctor Octopus, Jameson is met by his son and Steve Rogers and talked into holding a ceremony to give Spider-Man the key to the city (much to his chagrin).
-At the same time, he cashes the shares he owned of the DB, giving the money to Robbie Robertson, so that he can rebuild Front Line into the new Daily Bugle.
+After Spider-Man saves New York from a bomb planted by Doctor Octopus, Jameson is met by his son and Steve Rogers and talked into holding a ceremony to give Spider-Man the key to the city (much to his chagrin).
+At the same time, he cashes his shares of the Daily Bugle, giving the money to Robbie Robertson so that he can rebuild Front Line into the new Daily Bugle.

-During the events of the "Big Time" storyline, Alistair Smythe tried to kill J. Jonah Jameson at the time when Marla hooked Peter up with Max Modell of Horizon Labs.
-Marla Jameson jumped in front of her husband, saving his life, but died in the process.
-As he held Marla, Jameson did not blame Spider-Man this time, but instead blamed himself.
+During the events of the "Big Time" storyline, Alistair Smythe attempts to kill J. Jonah Jameson at the time when Marla hooked Peter up with Max Modell of Horizon Labs.
+Marla shields her husband, saving his life, but she dies in the process.
+Holding Marla, Jameson does not blame Spider-Man this time, but instead blames himself.

 During the attacks of the villain Massacre, Jameson comforts a boy named Liam who lost his mother when Massacre attacked the bank she was visiting.
 Jameson plans to have Alistair Smythe receive the death penalty (not only because he is a murderer, but also for what happened to his wife Marla).
-After Spider-Man defeated Massacre, Spidey kept the NYPD from killing him and instead handed him over to the police.
-Jameson berated Spider-Man for saving the life of a murderer.
+After Spider-Man defeats Massacre, he prevents the police from killing him then hands him over to the police.
+Jameson berates Spider-Man for saving the life of a murderer.
 However, Spider-Man reminds Jameson of Spider-Man's personal policy that "no one dies".